 Minimalist alternative to a traditional saddle bag

 The Lezyne Roll Caddy is not your traditional saddle bag.
 Instead, it's a nylon roll-up pouch with slots for all your essentials.
-There’s ample room for a tube, tyre levers, CO2 canisters and the self-adhesive patches, plus there’s an internal zippered pocket for your small valuables.
+There’s ample room for a tube, tire levers, CO2 canisters and the self-adhesive patches, plus there’s an internal zippered pocket for your small valuables.

 It all lays out flat for easy access to everything and comes with a rain cover to keep your spare tube grit-free.
 Even though it only attaches to your saddle rails with a velcro strap, it hangs on tight and is swing free - even over rough terrain.